 So… what happened?

-ROI: A text from my son yesterday morning as he watched the poop-emoji couches being driven away in the back of a flatbed trust: “OMG Mom.
+ROI: A text from my son yesterday morning as he watched the poop-emoji couches being driven away in the back of a pickup truck: “OMG Mom.
 I can’t believe someone paid $100 for those couches.”